IAHR 2025

 Please note: Each participant can submit only one proposal in a given category (and therefore give only one individual paper, convene only one panel or roundtable, and present only one film).
 If a proposal in any category is rejected, there is no possibility to submit a revised or a new proposal.

-Note that there is no restriction on the number of closed panels in which a participant can serve as a respondent or discussant.
+Note that there is no restriction on the number of closed panels and roundtables in which a participant can serve as a respondent or discussant.

 Open Panels